Midwest tornadoes cause severe damage in Omaha suburbs

 KETV-TV video showed one woman being removed from a demolished home on a stretcher in Blair, a city just north of Omaha.

+"We not upon by a sudden storm," Schmaderer said.
+"People had warnings of this and that saved lives."

+The tornado warning was issued in the Omaha area on Friday afternoon just as children were due to be released from school.
+Many schools had students shelter in place until the storm passed.
+Hours later, buses were still transporting students home.

-Another tornado hit an area on the western edge of Omaha, passing directly through parts of Eppley Airfield, the city's airport.
-Officials closed the airport to aircraft operations and were assessing any damage in the area, Omaha Airport Authority Chief Strategy Officer Steve McCoy said.
+Another tornado hit an area on the eastern edge of Omaha, passing directly through parts of Eppley Airfield, the city's airport.
+Officials closed the airport to aircraft operations to access damage but then reopened the facility, Omaha Airport Authority Chief Strategy Officer Steve McCoy said.

-"We have folks in the terminal that are in shelters right now, but the airport is currently closed," he said, adding that he wasn't aware of any injuries.
-Flight delays are likely, he said.
+The passenger terminal wasn't hit by the tornado but people rushed to storm shelters until the twister passed, McCoy said.

 After passing through the airport, the tornado crossed the Missouri River and into Iowa, north of Council Bluffs.